A Balanced Approach Hatha Yoga Teachers Training

 In this two week section you will deepen your own personal understanding of yoga through yoga asana, pranayama and meditation.
 Plus you will study the history and philosophy of Yoga and how it applies to contemporary practices.
 In-depth anatomy and physiology labs will support understanding of alignment for both physical safety, health and physiological progress.
 You will learn the foundation principles of Ayurveda which classical yoga is based on.
 (100 Hour Training)

-The daily schedule in Part One will be Tuesdays to Fridays from 7 am to 4 pm, Saturdays from 9 am to 2 pm and Sunday 10 am to 4 pm.
-No class on Monday, July 15th.
+The daily schedule in Part One will be Mondays to Fridays from 7 am to 4 pm, Saturdays from 9 am to 3 pm

 Part 2 – Mudita, Karuna and Upekkha – Cultivating the Heart and Wisdom of a Yoga Teacher

-The daily schedule in part two will be Tuesdays to Fridays from 7 am to 4 pm, Saturdays from 10 am to 4 pm and one Sunday, July 21st from 10 am to 4 pm.
-No class on Monday July 22nd.
+The daily schedule in part two will be Mondays to Fridays from 7 am to 4 pm, Saturdays from 10 am to 4 pm

-This monthlong intensive training is accredited as a 200 hour base certification through The Yoga Alliance of North America.
-This training fulfills and exceeds the standards of the Yoga Alliance 200 hour yoga teacher certification.
+The monthlong intensive training is accredited as a 200 hour base certification through The Yoga Alliance of North America.
+This training fullfills and exceeds the standards of the Yoga Alliance Yoga Teacher Certification.

-If you are interested in participating in the July Intensive training, please fill it out the application form and send it to Allison Ulan at email@example.com.
-We will be happy to review your application and welcome you into this rewarding training.
+If you are interested in participating in the August Intensive, please fill it out the application form and send it to email@example.com.
+We will be happy to review your application with you and welcome you into this rewarding training.

-This training is limited to 12 participants.
+Important information: This training is limited to 16 participants.
 This assures all participants receive individual attention and mentorship from the faculty to make their training a rewarding experience.
 If you are interested in participating, contact us by e-mail at firstname.lastname@example.org, or by phone at 514-523-4006.
-We will be happy to answer any questions and help you begin your application process.
+We will be happy to answer your questions and help you begin your application process.
 Plus, payment plans are available.
-Simply speak to us to create a payment schedule which works with your needs.
+Simply speak to us to create a payment schedule which works with your financial needs.

 Be Well and Be Yoga,